Plastic Deformation and Non-Axial Curvature in Structural Steel¶

 Figures 35-37.
 WTC perimeter column assemblies wrapped into tight cylindrical spirals with smooth continuous curvature, demonstrating helical winding and coaxial spandrel deformation inconsistent with gravity collapse.

-- Visual Data: Perimeter column assemblies (three columns + spandrel plates) are found wrapped around themselves in tight spirals.
-The spandrels exhibit Concentric Helical Winding around the column axis, demonstrating Coaxial Spandrel Deformation.
-The curvature is continuous and smooth ($\(r \approx \text{constant}\)$), lacking the sharp angular kinks associated with compressive buckling.
+- Observation: Perimeter column assemblies (three columns plus spandrel plates) are wrapped into tight spirals.
+The spandrels show concentric helical winding around the column axis, and the curvature remains continuous and smooth ($\(r \approx \text{constant}\)$) rather than breaking into a few sharp kinks.

 Diagram 16.
 Deformation modes: buckling (localized hinge) vs spiral wrap (sustained torque, continuous curvature)—smooth roll implies moment/torque history.

-EVIDENCE FILE B: Orthogonal Axis Deformation ("The Wrong Axis")¶
+EVIDENCE FILE B: Orthogonal Axis Deformation¶

 Figure 38.
 Heavy I-beams bent into smooth semicircles around their vertical strong axis, demonstrating orthogonal-axis deformation inconsistent with gravitational overload.
 Image by NIST.

-- Smoothness discriminator: A single-point impact of sufficient magnitude would often leave local web/connection damage near the contact/fulcrum.
-A smooth bend with limited local damage supports distributed loading (multiple contacts/restraints or a body-force–like coupling) over a single localized strike.
+- Local discriminator: Strong-axis bending to a smooth “U” shape implies large distributed bending work over length.
+A single-point impact of sufficient magnitude would often leave local web or connection damage near the contact/fulcrum.
+A smooth bend with limited local damage supports distributed loading over a single localized strike.

 Diagram 17.
 Strong-axis U bend: bending around vertical axis with lateral moment/torque—requires lateral moment history.